reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 ## Conventional Commit Messages

-Let's now have a look at [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), a specification that gives opinionated guar rails to format commit messages.
+Let's now have a look at [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), a specification that gives opinionated guardrails to format commit messages.

 The Conventional Commits format goes hand in hand with semantic versioning, so let's talk about that first.